-Most businesses will manage their social media profiles.
+Most care businesses will manage their social media profiles.
 Some may already have an overall strategy as to what the purpose of social media is for their business.
-However, very few of the companies we work with actually utilise social media for a specific goal.
+However, very few of the care companies we work with actually utilise social media for a specific goal.
 As a small business, you need to develop a social media strategy to get the most from this platform.

 - Sticking to one platform: People naturally favour one platform and focus their energy on this.
 You have to get out of the mindset of which social media platform you prefer and think about which ones your customers or potential employees are likely to use.

 - Meaningless posts: A post without a specific goal or purpose.

 - Giveaways: Give away free content (blogs) without any call to action.

 - to generate new care enquiries

 - Create unique, compelling content that supports your purpose.

 - Schedule and post a combination of short snips of insight, blogs, images, videos, related articles that all focus on your strategy.

 Smooth Top Tip: set up an account on Buffer which will allow you to plan and schedule posts across all the platforms you use.